 For its nature, Android makes it impossible for any app to be installed without your explicit permission.
 The ability to install apps from other sources rather than the Google Play Store is even disabled by default.
 And for principle, all apps in the Play Store are trusty and won’t harm your device.

-If you’re asking “do Android viruses exist”, yes, they do.
+Yes, they do.
 There’s no running from the fact that Android viruses do exist and Android phones can get viruses and malware.
-Viruses are often associated with computers, like a desktop or laptop computer running Microsoft Windows.
+Viruses are often associated with computers, usually desktop or laptop computers running Microsoft Windows.